djkormo/k8s-cs-controller/samples/mssql-db/README.md

 ### Definition

-This is a controller for a newly defined CustomResourceDefinition that lets you create or delete (drop) databases from s SQL Server pod running in your Kubernetes cluster.
+This is a controller for a newly defined `CustomResourceDefinition` (CRD) that lets you create or delete (drop) databases from a Microsoft SQL Server `Pod` running in your Kubernetes cluster.

 ```yaml
 apiVersion: apiextensions.k8s.io/v1beta1